-I absolutely don’t care or think about calories, fat, or sugar on Thanksgiving.
-I look at Thanksgiving as the one day all of that is pushed to the side and take the time to enjoy the food, with no guilt whatsoever.
+I absolutely don’t care or think about calories, fat, or sugar during the holidays.
+I look at holidays as a time to enjoy the food, with no guilt whatsoever.
 I let loose and just think of spending time with family (and food, duh).

 1. Eat sensibly first

 Eat a healthy, well-balanced meal before heading out (or before your guests start arriving).
 This is the easiest way to make sure that you’re not thrown off-balance by the tempting selection of munchies that you’re bound to run into.
 Fiber and protein are your best choices as these stay with you longer and curb your appetite.